-When international crude oil and natural gas prices are low, we earn less export sales revenue and, therefore, generate lower cash flows and earn less income because our costs remain roughly constant.
-Conversely, when crude oil and natural gas prices are high, we earn more export sales revenue and our income increases.
+When international crude oil and natural gas prices are low, we earn less export sales revenue and, therefore, generate lower cash flows and earn less income, because our costs remain roughly constant.
+Conversely, when crude oil and natural gas prices are high, we earn more export sales revenue and our income before taxes and duties increases.
 As a result, future fluctuations in international crude oil and natural gas prices will have a direct effect on our results of operations and financial condition, and may affect Mexico's hydrocarbon reserves estimates.
-See "-Risk Factors Related to the Relationship between PEMEX and the Mexican Government-Information on Mexico's hydrocarbon reserves is based on estimates, which are uncertain and subject to revisions" and "Item 11-Quantitative and Qualitative Disclosures about Market Risk-Commodity Price Risk" in the Form 20-F.
+See "Risk Factors Related to the Relationship between PEMEX and the Mexican Government-Information on Mexico's hydrocarbon reserves is based on estimates, which are uncertain and subject to revisions" and "Item 11-Quantitative and Qualitative Disclosures about Market Risk-Hydrocarbon Price Risk" in the Form 20-F.

-PEMEX is an integrated oil and gas company and is exposed to production, equipment and transportation risks and deliberate acts of terror.
+PEMEX is an integrated oil and gas company and is exposed to production, equipment and transportation risks, criminal acts and deliberate acts of terror.

 We are subject to several risks that are common among oil and gas companies.
 These risks include production risks (fluctuations in production due to operational hazards, natural disasters or weather, accidents, etc.), equipment risks (relating to the adequacy and condition of our facilities and equipment) and transportation risks (relating to the condition and vulnerability of pipelines and other modes of transportation).
 More specifically, our business is subject to the risks of explosions in pipelines, refineries, plants, drilling wells and other facilities, hurricanes in the Gulf of Mexico and other natural or geological disasters and accidents, fires and mechanical failures.
+Criminal attempts to divert our crude oil, natural gas or refined products from our pipeline network and facilities for illegal sale have resulted in explosions, property and environmental damage, injuries and loss of lives.

-Our facilities are also subject to the risk of sabotage and terrorism.
+Our facilities are also subject to the risk of sabotage, terrorism and cyber attacks.
 In July 2007, two of our pipelines were attacked.
 In September 2007, six different sites were attacked and 12 of our pipelines were affected.
-During 2008, and as of the date of this report in 2009, there have been no further acts of sabotage.
-However, the occurrence of any of these events or other accidents connected with production, processing and transporting oil and oil products could result in personal injuries, loss of life, environmental damage with the resulting containment, clean-up and repair expenses, equipment damage and damage to our facilities.
+The occurrence of any of these events or of accidents connected with production, processing and transporting oil and oil products could result in personal injuries, loss of life, environmental damage with resulting containment, clean-up and repair expenses, equipment damage and damage to our facilities.
 A shutdown of the affected facilities could disrupt our production and increase our production costs.
+As of the date of this prospectus, there have been no similar occurrences since 2007.
+Although we have established cybersecurity systems and procedures to protect our information technology and have not yet suffered a cyber attack, if the integrity of our information technology were ever compromised due to a cyber attack, our business operations could be disrupted and our proprietary information could be lost or stolen.

-Although we have purchased insurance policies covering some of these risks, these policies may not cover all liabilities, and insurance may not be available for all risks.
-There can be no assurance that accidents or acts of terror will not occur in the future, that insurance will adequately cover the entire scope or extent of our losses or that we may not be found directly liable in connection with claims arising from these and other events.
-See "Item 4-Information on the Company-Business Overview-PEMEX Corporate Matters-Insurance" in the Form 20-F.
+We purchase comprehensive insurance policies covering most of these risks; however, these policies may not cover all liabilities, and insurance may not be available for some of the consequential risks.
+There can be no assurance that accidents or acts of terror will not occur in the future, that insurance will adequately cover the entire scope or extent of our losses or that we may not be found directly liable in connection with claims arising from these or other events.
+See "Item 4-Information on the Company -Business Overview-PEMEX Corporate Matters-Insurance" in the Form 20-F.

-PEMEX has a substantial amount of liabilities that could adversely affect our financial health and results of operations.
+PEMEX has a substantial amount of liabilities that could adversely affect our financial condition and results of operations.